He’d told her he wasn’t coming back. And he meant it.

-Instead he looked up at the clear sky.
+Instead, he looked up at the clear sky.
 He exhaled, manifesting the tight pressure he felt in his lungs into a small puff of air.
-Like the air, the pressure seemed to rise off of his chest.
+Like the air, the pressure seemed to rise off his chest.
 Even though it was only in the corner of his vision, the sun captured the opportunity and extended its bright rays; blinded him momentarily.
-He turned, raising his arm over his head and let his head fall.
+He turned, raising his arm and let his head fall.

 And then he saw it.
 A telephone box.
-Standing dull grey in appearance.
+Standing, dull grey in appearance.
 A phone with credit; that he could use.
-It enchanted him, like it was calling him.
-It hypnotised him, not with it’s charm or it’s outer but it’s ability, it’s power and it’s mastery.
+It enchanted him like it was calling him.
+It hypnotised him, not with its charm or its outer lustre but its ability, its power and its mastery.
 It would set his plan in motion.
 He didn’t even realise he’d placed his hand on its handle.
 But nothing good comes free.
 The price of his happiness was displayed on a sign in the phone box:

 ‘Minimum fee 60p.’

 After a little digging, under all the empty wrappers and crumbs in his pocket, he found 84 pence.
 Perfect.